Jerryaa98/Computer_Graphics_course_winter_2022/Assignment3Report/Assignment3Report.md

 }
 ```

-## 5
+## 5 Mesh Display
-we loaded all the variables and parameters to the GPU.
+we loaded all the variables and parameters to the GPU in the main.cpp.

 ```c++
 colorShader.setUniform("model", currentModel->GetWorldTransformation() *currentModel->GetModelTransformation());